How to qualify for a car loan with bad credit

 As your affordability will then look better, it’ll help your chances of your car loan application being accepted.

 If your application for a car loan has been rejected, it’s normal to want to try somewhere else to see if you’ll be accepted there.
-However, every time you submit an application, the lender will search your credit report and this leaves a note for other lenders to see.
-The more applications you for credit you make, the worse it looks to a lender, and your credit score will more than likely suffer.
+However, every time you apply, the lender will search your credit report, and this leaves a note for other lenders to see.
+The more applications for credit you make, the worse it looks to a lender, and your credit score will more than likely suffer.

 At Hippo Motor Finance, we have years of experience when it comes to finding car finance solutions for bad credit.